magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 A one-step checkout will be totally done on one page only by completing information and selecting options.

+1.1.
 Log In / Sign Up
 ^^^^^^^^^^^^^^^^^^

-* Proceed the checkout with customers' existed information by a click on the blue link "Already have an account, click here to login".
+* Proceed the checkout with customer's existed information by a click on the blue link "Already have an account, click here to login".
 A pop-up box will appear to allow buyers to fill in their accounts as below:

 .. image::  https://imgur.com/FIxJWVa.jpg